apache/airflow-site/landing-pages/site/content/en/blog/airflow-1.10.10/index.md

 Details: http://airflow.apache.org/docs/1.10.10/dag-serialization.html

-### Dummy Operators are no longer sent to executor
+### Tasks using Dummy Operators are no longer sent to executor

 The Dummy operators does not actually do any work and are mostly used for organizing/grouping tasks along with BranchPythonOperator.